-Drugs offences are treated particularly seriously by the courts, reflecting the reality that the abuse of controlled drugs is very dangerous and high on the government agenda.
-If you or someone you know has been charged with a drugs offence, whether a minor offence or serious drug dealing involving class A drugs, contact the specialist criminal defence lawyers at Qamar Solicitors urgently.
+Drugs offences including conspiracy offences, are treated particularly seriously by the courts, reflecting the reality that the abuse of controlled drugs is very dangerous and high on the government agenda.
+If you or someone you know has been charged with a drugs offence, such as possession of drugs or conspiracy to supply, whether a minor offence or serious drug dealing involving class A drugs, contact the specialist criminal defence lawyers at Qamar Solicitors urgently.

 All the major recreational drugs, except alcohol and nicotine, are illegal and fall into three primary categories: